The Foodie Globe Trotter

 • Peruvian Chicken Recipe (Aji de Gallina)

-Peruvian Yellow Sauce for Chicken – Aji de Amarillo Recipe
+Peruvian Yellow Sauce (Aji de Gallina) - Authentic Recipe

 These are my favorite dishes to serve with this recipe: